What is phosphorus?

-Phosphorus (P), nonmetallic chemical element of the nitrogen, arsenic, antimony, and bismuth family or Group 15 (VA) of the periodic table are collectively called pnictogen or pnictides from Greek word choking.
-It is a colourless, semitransparent, soft, waxy solid at room temperature that glows in the dark condition.
+Phosphorus is a nonmetallic chemical element of the nitrogen family or Group 15 of the periodic table with the symbol P and atomic number 15.
+They are collectively called pnictogen or pnictides from the Greek word choking.
+Phosphorus is a colourless, semitransparent, soft, waxy solid at room temperature that glows in dark conditions.

-The elements of Group 15 like nitrogen and phosphorus are essential constituents of the living body but other heavier member like arsenic is extremely toxic.

-Solid phosphorus has several allotropic forms like white, red, violet, and black.
-In the liquid and gaseous state below 800 °C, it constitutes a tetrahedral P4 molecule but above 800 °C, it forms a P2 molecule.
-Some physical and chemical properties like electronic configuration, oxidation number or state, density, melting, and the boiling point are given below the table.
+The phosphorus atom has 15 outer orbitals electrons and the nucleus contains 15 protons and 15 neutrons.
+The electrons are distributed as 2-8-5.
+Elemental phosphorus has several allotropic forms like white, red, violet, and black.
+In the liquid and gaseous state below 800 °C, it constitutes a tetrahedral P4 molecule.
+But above 800 °C, it forms a P2 molecule.

 |Electronic configuration||1s2 2s2 2p6 3s2 2p3|